 Parties will nearly always refer to an arbitrator’s curriculum vitae or website, or a public listing of the arbitrator’s background, publications and experience.
 This largely biographical information typically does not provide any express indication of the arbitrator’s preferences in the handling of evidence.

 A frequent substitute for actual knowledge about an arbitrator’s approach to procedure and evidence is to draw conclusions from where an arbitrator was schooled or trained.
-The inference is that an arbitrator will be most comfortable with the practices of his or her ‘native’ legal culture.
+The inference is that an arbitrator will be most comfortable with the practices of their ‘native’ legal culture.

 Unfortunately, this assumption is increasingly an outdated stereotype as international arbitration expands and arbitrators become comfortable with the procedural tools of different legal systems, and of applying the IBA Rules of Evidence in flexible, innovative ways.
 Although some difference between civil law and common law approaches still holds among practitioners who are relatively new to international arbitration, it is increasingly blurred by an emerging field of practitioners who could be considered ‘none of the above’.

 In all events, if a party is satisfied in knowing whether an arbitrator is comfortable with civil or common law approaches to evidence, Arbitral Women provides an open-access (non-fee-based) database of arbitrator names, searchable by experience with common law, civil law, European law, Islamic law and international law.
-On the other hand, Global Arbitration Review (GAR) introduced a fee-based Arbitrator Research Tool, which allows parties to search for arbitrators based on factors such as the number of arbitration appointments in recent years, nationality and whether the arbitrator claims familiarity with civil and common law approaches to procedure, and, consistent with the approach recommended in the ‘Puppies or Kittens’ article (see below), also provides statements from a number of arbitrators on their preferences for handling matters of procedure, including the presentation of evidence.
+Similarly, Global Arbitration Review offers a fee-based Arbitrator Research Tool (ART), which allows parties to search for arbitrators based on factors such as the number of arbitration appointments in recent years, nationality and whether the arbitrator claims familiarity with civil and common law approaches to procedure, and, consistent with the approach recommended in the ‘Puppies or Kittens’ article (see below), also provides statements from a number of arbitrators on their preferences for handling matters of procedure, including the presentation of evidence.
 ART also provides a means of substantiating arbitrator claims of familiarity with different legal traditions by providing data on other arbitrators with whom they have sat and the counsel who have appeared before them in proceedings.
 Containing profiles of over 600 arbitrators, ART additionally provides access to Compendium of Unicorns: A Global Guide to Women Arbitrators, featuring 176 female practitioners.

 Limitations of word-of-mouth information about arbitrators

 Until recent years, word-of-mouth information from experienced colleagues was the only method for identifying arbitrator soft skills relevant to the taking of evidence.
 However, this has a number of well-known shortcomings, not the least of which is the necessity of access to colleagues who have appeared before (or have sat with) arbitrators being considered.
 Further, this limits the selection process to arbitrators with developed track records.
-There can be little available first-hand information about an arbitrator’s views on the taking of evidence if she or he has sat in only one or two cases.
+There can be little available first-hand information about an arbitrator’s views on the taking of evidence if they have sat in only one or two cases.